 Some questions to consider while you’re still at your 9-to-5:

-- How will you track inquiries for work, pitches, proposals, and letters of interest?
+- How will you manage and monitor job requests, pitches, proposals, and letters of interest?

-- How will you handle invoices and payments?
+- How will you keep track of invoices and payments?

-- How will you manage your time between seeking new business, completing administrative tasks, and working on projects for clients?
+- How will you budget your time between acquiring new clients, handling administrative responsibilities, and working on current projects?

-- How will you organize the work you create?
+- How do you want to organize the work you create?

-- How will you set up the accounting for your business?
+- How will you manage the finances of your business?

-- Should you set up a business bank account or open a credit card dedicated to your business?
+- Is it better to set up a business bank account or open a credit card dedicated to your business?